-Spin Coating: A Guide to Theory and Techniques
+Spin Coating: Complete Guide to Theory and Techniques

 The use of spin coating in organic electronics and nanotechnology is widespread and has built upon many of the techniques used in other semiconductor industries.
-It also has some differences due to the relatively thin films and high uniformity required for effective device preparation, as well as the need for self-assembly and organisation to occur during the casting process.
+The relatively thin films and high uniformity required for effective device preparation, as well as the need for self-assembly and organisation to occur during the casting process, do however necessitate some differences in method.

-In this guide we aim to introduce general spin coating concepts and also describe some of the specific techniques useful in organic electronics and nanotechnology.
+This guide aims to introduce general spin coating concepts, cover spin coating equations and theory, and describe some of the specific techniques useful in organic electronics and nanotechnology.